nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 [Code sample](https://github.com/orlicekm/CsharpCourse/blob/master/Lectures/Lecture_01/Assets/sln/Tests/Goto.cs)

 +++
-## Statements - Others
+## Statements - Other
 * `using`
-  * Encapsulated usage of disposable resource
+  * Encapsulates the use of a disposable resource
 * `lock`
-  * For safe access to resource from concurrent context
+  * For *safe access* to the resource from the concurrent context
-  * Simplification of Monitor synchronization primitive
+  * Simplification of a *Monitor synchronization primitive*

 +++?code=/Lectures/Lecture_01/Assets/sln/Tests/Using.cs&lang=C#&title=Using Sample
 @[10-13]